 We’ve had our National Trust Membership for a couple of years now.
 We have definitely saved money by purchasing the membership, but it’s time to start expanding our National Trust adventures and finding new places to visit.
-Starting locally, I’m going to showcase some of my favourite National Trust properties in Dorset to visit.
+Starting locally, I’m going to showcase some of my favourite National Trust places to visit in Dorset

 Many of these National Trust locations are dog friendly which is a bonus for us as we like to explore new places to explore with our Labrador Lola.